 Using the acoustic diffuser has a similar diffusing effect on the sound as sandblasted milk glass does when placed in front of a light cone.
 Milk glass evenly disperses, or diffuses the light beams.
 The exact same effect of evenly and regularly dispersing sound is achievable with an acoustic diffuser.

 The formula for the calculation of the diffuser shape is based on quadratic differences of sequences from the elementary number theory, as described by the mathematicians A. M. Legrand (1752–1833) and C. F. Gauss (1777–1857).
-The 2D-QRD quadratic diffuser has excellent efficiency, its behaviour is countable and it works in both horizontal and vertical planes.
+The 2D-QRD quadratic diffuser has excellent efficiency, its behaviour can be calculated and it works in both horizontal and vertical planes.